-A: In December 2012, we will be shipping Bolsas on Thursdays.
-An order placed before noon Thursday will ship that week; an order placed after noon on Thursday will ship the following Thursday.
-In December, we will be shipping the 6th, 13th, and 20th, so please keep that in mind as you do your Christmas shipping.
+A: We will ship your order within 4 business days of your order.
 We usually ship FedEx Ground/Home or USPS Priority Mail, and delivery times will vary by delivery location.
 Please take that into consideration when you place your order if you are in a rush.

 Q: I want a bag that I don't see on your website.
 Do you have a bag like that?

 A: As a general rule, what you see on the website is what we have available.
 If you have a specific request and you don't see it online, contact us to inquire what other feed-sack bags we have available.
 It may be available soon, and if so, we'll let you know.

 Q: If I send you my special sacks, will you make me a Bolsa?